-This annual report on Form 10-KSB contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Act of 1934, as amended, and is subject to the safe harbor created by those sections.
-These forward looking statement concern the Company's operations, economic performance and financial condition, including but not limited to the information under the caption "Management's Discussion and Analysis or Plan of Operation."
-These statements are based on management's beliefs as well as assumptions made by and information currently available to management, including statements regarding future economic performance and financial condition, liquidity and capital resources and management's plans and objectives.
+This annual report on Form 10-KSB/A-2 contains forward-looking statements.
+These forward looking statements concern the Company's operations, economic performance, and financial condition, including but not limited to, the information under the caption "Management's Discussion and Analysis or Plan of Operation."
+These statements are based on management's beliefs as well as assumptions made by and information currently available to management, including statements regarding future economic performance and financial condition, liquidity and capital resources, and management's plans and objectives.
 Any statements that are not statements of historical fact should be regarded as forward-looking statements.
 For example, the words "intends," "believes," "anticipates," "plans," and "expects" are intended to identify forward-looking statements.
 There are a number of important factors that could cause our actual results to differ materially from those indicated by such forward-looking statements.
-These factors include without limitation those factors described under "Certain Factors Which May Affect Future Results" in this annual report.
+These factors include, without limitation, those factors described under "Certain Factors Which May Affect Future Results" in this annual report.
 In addition, the recent terrorist attacks on the United States, current and future responses by the U.S. government, the war in the Persian Gulf, the effects of these events on consumer confidence and demand, the introduction of products that compete with the Company's products, the loss of significant customers, and the availability to the Company and deployment by the Company of capital, increase the uncertainty inherent in forward-looking statements.
-In addition, recent government action and the surrounding negative publicity regarding ephedra-containing products have caused us to discontinue selling products containing ephedra.
+In addition, the announcement by the Food and Drug Administration that it is considering banning the use of ephedra in neutraceutical products and the surrounding negative publicity regarding ephedra-containing products caused us to discontinue selling products containing ephedra.
 These factors, among others, could cause our actual results to differ materially from those indicated by such forward-looking statements.